jblcky/retail-inventory-forecasting-2/README.md

 ---

-## 💡 Future Extensions
+## 🌱 Future Extensions

-- Integrate external sales signals (weather, promos, traffic).
+These are scoped and modular, and can be added progressively:
-- Incorporate pricing strategy into optimization.
+- 🧠 Incorporate **external drivers** like:
+  - Weather data
+  - Promo campaign schedules
+  - Footfall or mobility trends
+- 💹 Link with **dynamic pricing models** to influence demand
+- 🛒 Real-time integration with:
-- Link to live sales APIs for retraining on actual data.
+  - Live sales APIs
+  - Inventory tracking tools (e.g., via Zapier, Google Sheets API)
+- 📡 Cloud deployment (e.g., Streamlit Share, Hugging Face Spaces)
+- 📈 Use LSTM / Transformer models for long-range demand prediction
+- 🔄 Auto-retrain pipelines with MLFlow or Prefect

 ---

 ## 👤 Author

-Created with ❤️ by [LING CHIN UNG].
+Created with ❤️ by [LING CHIN UNG]
 Open to feedback, contributions, and collaborations!

 ---